 After you have refined your goals and know exactly what you want out of this stage in your life, it is time to begin.
 Start collecting photographs, pictures, and magazine clippings.
 Quotes, words and anything at all that you can put either on a physical or digital board that is relevant to your goals.

 I have a photograph of my adult children on my vision board with the writing “ date night with these two beauties once a month – Family date night”.
-Now the theory behind this and I’m being realistic as they’re both young adults who have busy work and social lives.
-But I still want us to spend quality time with each other to maintain our healthy relationships.
-They both have partners who are also included on our nights out if they wish to join us.
+Since I want to maintain a healthy relationship with each of them.

 One night a month spent doing something with each of my children is not taking up too much of their time or asking too much of them.
 One family date night a month, which we decided was to go out for a meal, helps maintain all the relationships in my family.
 Including husband and wife, siblings, parent and child relationships.
+Plus, their partners are invited so its a great get together.
 I know the meaning behind the pictures of my children and the tiny bit of writing next to them.
-I don’t need the in-depth version on my vision board.
+I don’t need the in-depth version upon my vision board.
 So use clippings of words, short quotes, and pictures, just make them all relevant to your goals.
 And easy to digest each time you look at your board.

 Focusing on your vision board and manifesting your dreams